 It’s not until we move towards stage 3.0 (participatory: to be well is to inter be well) and stage 4.0 (salutogenesis: regenerating the primary sources of health) where we begin to see mindful practices which are grounded in principles of regeneration.

 Thus, in this time of mounting personal, societal and ecological crises, it’s vital we shine a light on the underlying ideologies that underpin wellbeing practice, and consider how we can evolve our approach to be attuned with the way life works.
 Unless our practices are attuned to the wellbeing of all, inclusive of the entire community of life, our actions will be misaligned with the way healthy systems in nature thrive.

 All of this invites the question: what does a regenerative lens mean for an organisation, school or community who would like to evolve their approach to wellbeing?
 For example, how might a school with an individualistic program create the conditions necessary to play a creative, hands-on role in the wellbeing of all life?
 How might an organisation move from reactive practice and activate their capacity for whole person, whole system wellbeing?

 These are big questions.
 Getting there requires us to challenge what many of us hold to be true about the nature of life and the nature of wellbeing.
 It is not a “problem” we can solve from within today’s dominant worldview.
 Rather, evolving our wellbeing practices requires us to go on a developmental journey of transformation, so we can radically reinvent the way we see our place in the world.
 This requires us to transform ourselves as human beings — and our relationship with life — so we can become co-evolutionary participants in the wellbeing of all.

-How an organisation, school or community can make this journey, and evolve their practice, is the topic of my upcoming book; The Wholeness of Wellbeing.
+How an organisation, school or community can make this journey, and evolve their practice, is something I’m very passionate about.
 If you would like to learn more about how you can bring a regenerative lens to your wellbeing practice, I’d love to hear from you.